Daniel J. Frey

 The fear was fed upon and made black people 3/5's of a human.

-The table of fear was now set after the failure of reconstruction.
+The table of fear was now set after the failure of Reconstruction.

 Reconstruction was that brief time when black people were given equal rights.